henrysky/MyGaiaDB/README.rst

 You can simply do ``python setup.py install`` or ``python setup.py develop`` to use this code.

-You need to make sure you have at least ~8TB of free (preferably fast) disk space.
+You need to make sure you have at least ~8TB of free disk space with fast **random read** speed.
 First set an environment variable called **MY_ASTRO_DATA** which point to a folder that contains your astronomical data in general.
 Where under **MY_ASTRO_DATA**, there should be a folder that contains all gaia data and sdss data (i.e. **GAIA_TOOLS_DATA** environment variable from Jo Bovy's